africanvisionmalawi/avm-site/src/pages/about-us/index.md

       to go back.
 I didn’t, however, want to return to Malawi as a tourist.
 I had been supporting a charity called “Child Survival in Malawi” for some years and contacted them to see if anything could be done to help while I was there
-  - url: "/about-us"
+  - url: "./about-us/team/"
-    linkTitle: This is another link
+    linkTitle: Team
-    linkText: and some more link text goes here
+    linkText: About our teams working in both the UK and Malawi.
   - url: "/about-us"
     linkTitle: This is another link
     linkText: and some more link text goes here